Version 5.1, 13 April 2023

 - in connection with any kind of denial of service attack

-- unless it has been downloaded from official App Marketplaces (Google Play Store or Apple App Store)
+- unless it has been downloaded from official App Marketplaces (Google Play Store or Apple App Store) or you are accessing its services via the NHS website in a web browser

 - on any device or operating system that has been modified outside the mobile device or operating system vendor supported or warranted configurations.
 This includes devices that have been "jail-broken" or "rooted"